 One of the more fascinating tales from this period involves Jez San and his company, Argonaut Games.
 A prodigious programmer, San developed a 3D graphics chip called the Argonaut RISC Core (ARC), which he pitched to various computer companies.
 Atari, under Tramiel’s leadership, declined the technology, a decision San later described as " short-sighted."
 That technology would go on to be the core of the Super FX chip, which powered the 3D graphics in Nintendo’s Star Fox game for the Super NES.

-Despite its declining fortunes in the home computer market, Atari’s legacy lived on in numerous ways.
+Despite declining fortunes in the home computer market, Atari’s legacy lived on in numerous ways.
 Many of today’s technology leaders, programmers, hackers, and digital artists cut their teeth on Atari systems.
-The machines’ open architecture and user-friendly programming environment fostered a generation of digital tinkerers, some of whom would go on to make significant contributions to the fields of computer science, cybersecurity, and digital art.
+The machines’ open architecture and user-friendly programming environment fostered a generation of digital tinkerers, some of whom would make significant contributions to computer science, cybersecurity, and digital art.

-Looking back on Atari’s journey through the annals of computer history, it’s clear that while the company’s dominance in the home computing market may have been short-lived, its impact is far-reaching.
-The Atari name stands as a testament to a pivotal era in digital evolution, a beacon of innovation and creativity that continues to inspire to this day.
+Looking back on Atari’s journey through the annals of computer history, it’s clear that while its dominance in the home computing market may have been short-lived, its impact is far-reaching.
+The Atari name stands as a testament to a pivotal era in digital evolution, a beacon of innovation and creativity that continues to inspire today.

 Cybersecurity